-One of the main reasons investors flock to the midstream industry is for stable and reliable Canadian dividend stocks.
+One of the main reasons investors flock to buy Canadian stocks in the midstream industry is for stable and reliable dividend stocks.
 A point of focus in this industry are companies that operate pipelines, which tend to provide investors with higher-than-average yields backed by strong cash flows.

 There are times however, when a company takes on more than it can handle.
 This can be in the form of an acquisition, or a big capital project.
 This can lead to pressures on cash flows and at worst a cut to the dividend.